TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.39.0

+Another nice and simple one!
+This version simply allows for users to load the `organizationManagers.organization` relation on the me request.
+To complete this update simply copy over the line 49 of the file `code/app/Http/Core/Requests/User/MeRequest.php`.

 ## 0.38.0

 Another simple one!
 This update adds some new helpers that allow for some location queries to be done very easily.